sara-nl/dsdocs/HPCcourse-UvA-20160131/Archive_CLI/HPC-Archiving-exercises.md

 General tips:

 - Using the tar command: combine multiple options into a single argument, e.g. `-a -b -c` becomes `-abc`
+- Please note that the `-f` option should always be right in front of the file, even when combining the different options

 ## Part 1: Basic tar usage (10 min)